Rainbow lorikeet: Description

-The rainbow lorikeet is a medium-sized parrot, with the length ranging from 25 to 30 cm including the tail, and the weight varies from 75 to 157 g.
+The rainbow lorikeet is a medium-sized parrot, with the length ranging from 25 to 30 cm, including the tail, and the weight varies from 75 to 157 g.
 The plumage of the nominate race, as with all subspecies, is very bright and colorful.
-The head is deep blue with a greenish-yellow nuchal collar, and the rest of the upper parts (wings, back and tail) are green.
+The head is deep blue with a greenish-yellow nuchal collar, and the rest of the upper parts (wings, back, and tail) are green.
 The chest is orange/yellow.
 The belly is deep blue, and the thighs and rump are green.
-In flight a yellow wing-bar contrasts clearly with the red underwing coverts.
-There is little to visually distinguish between the sexes.
+In flight, a yellow wing-bar contrasts clearly with the red underwing coverts.
+Little exists to visually distinguish between the sexes.

 Juveniles have a black beak, which gradually brightens to orange in the adults.

-The markings of Trichoglossus moluccanus resemble those of the coconut lorikeet (Trichoglossus haematodus), but with a blue belly and a more orange breast with little or no blue-black barring.
+The markings of T. moluccanus resemble those of the coconut lorikeet (T. haematodus), but with a blue belly and a more orange breast with little or no blue-black barring.

 Unlike some parrots, such as the eclectus parrot, rainbow lorikeets do not have any immediately discernible dimorphic traits.
-Males and females look identical, and surgical sexing by a vet or DNA analysis of a feather is used to determine the sex of an individual.
+Males and females look identical, and surgical sexing by a veterinarian or DNA analysis of a feather is used to determine the sex of an individual.